Zhejiang Conservatory of Music: Overview

 The entire campus is divided into the North District and the South District.
 It has the largest music school campus in the world, with two school gates, the North Gate and the South Gate.
 The Grand Theatre, Concert Hall, Music Building, Dance Building, Drama Building, Library, and Administration Building are all located in the North District Arts District.
 Comprehensive teaching building, accordion-style gymnasium, piano key-style dormitory building, canteen, etc. are located in the southern living area; the construction unit is Greentown Architectural Design Co., Ltd., and the first construction is the student dormitory building.

 The college has 1 library, 1 grand theatre, 3 concert halls, 3 theatres, 102 rehearsal halls, 842 piano rooms, and 6 recording studios.
 The concert hall can accommodate 800 people, and the grand theatre (with a large theatre, a small theatre, and a movie screening hall, including an IMAX theatre) can accommodate about 1,200 people.
 Concert halls, grand theatres, and other places will be open to the public.

-There are 283 full-time teachers, including 44 professors (31 professors) and 52 associate professors.
+As of March 2025, the college had 485 full-time faculty members on its official roster.
+Among them, 60 held full professor positions, 146 held associate professor positions, and 136 held doctoral degrees.
+Faculty with doctoral degrees accounted for 28.04% of the total full-time faculty, while those holding master's degrees or higher constituted 90.10% of the full-time faculty.